charlesUnixPro/furby/README.txt

       Untitled file, presumable something like "Furby.asm".

-      Not that the file is incomplete, the last page ends mid-routine.
+      Note that the file is incomplete; the last page ends mid-routine.

    pages 109-110:

       "Wake2.asm"

+      Note that the file is incomplete; the last page ends mid-routine.

       Referenced as an include file on page 19 of Furby.ASM